Gangtey Lodge, Phobjikha Valley

 Gangtey Lodge is a boutique luxury hotel perched high above the mystical Gangtey Valley.
 Travellers who embark on the 2 ½ hour journey from Punakha are rewarded with spectacular views of the valley below, including the nearby Gangtey Monastery.
 Striking the perfect balance of modern luxury with the real Bhutan, the 12 stellar suites all have under floor heating and WiFi alongside handcrafted wood burners and free-standing baths.
 Our spacious lounge and dining space is at the heart of the Lodge where plush leather sofas invite guests to share tales of their adventures beside two impressive log- burning stoves.
 Whether finding spirituality, participating in morning prayers at the 17th Century Gangtey Monastry or venturing further into the valley on foot or mountain bike, adventure beckons at our doorstep into an environment unchanged for centuries.

-Designer of lodger : May Lou Thomson.
-Nothing is currently being renewed, but soft renovations are carried twice a year.
+Designer of lodge: May Lou Thomson.
+Nothing is currently being renewed, but soft renovations are undertaken twice a year

 Date added extensions